Parent Self-Care Isn’t Selfish

 You deserve to take care of yourself because, well, you deserve it.
 Each of us has a right to strive towards happiness and to value ourselves.
 Self-care is an essential part of parenting.

-If we thought it was really that easy to gain your commitment to focus on ourselves we could simply end here.
+If we thought it was really that easy to gain your commitment to focus on yourselves we could simply end here.
 Task accomplished.
 But too many parents have grown to believe that they must sacrifice for their children.
 For those parents, we remind you that the importance of caring for yourself is among the most important strategies of caring for your children.

 Many parents feel conflicted — we are pushed and pulled in so many directions — that we worry we are not doing right by our children.
 So we sacrifice our own well-being and ultimately judge ourselves by how our kids turn out.
 If they are successful, we determine our self-sacrifice and choices must have paid off.
 But setting aside our own well-being in an effort to give more to our children does not help them.
 Caring for yourself, with the same faithfulness with which you care about your children is anything but a selfish act.
-It is a strategic act of good parenting.
+Self-care is a strategic act of good parenting.

 - Parents are models of what healthy adults look like.